nilsvu/Evergreen/README.md

 Evergreen was created by [Nils Fischer](http://www.viwid.com).

+## Roadmap

+This framework is still under heavy development and there is much to do.

+- [ ] Add support for colors in the console
+- [ ] Implement additional handlers, e.g. to send records to a server or via Email
+- [ ] Use `@autoclosure` for logging expensive operations
+- [ ] Extend configuration from environment variables, possibly alternatives like a `.plist` file
+- [ ] Add aliases for `log:forLevel:` named after the log levels, e.g. `debug:`, `warning:`, ...
+- [ ] Add a way to log details about the app, e.g. version, build, ...
+- [ ] Never stop adding tests

 ## License

 Evergreen is released under the MIT license.
 See LICENSE for details.

-## TODOs

-- [ ] Add a way to log details about the app, e.g. version, build, ...
-- [ ] Add support for colors in the console
-- [ ] Implement additional handlers, e.g. to send records to a server or via Email
-- [ ] Never stop adding tests